Scheana Marie Gushes Over New Boyfriend After Mike Shay Divorce

 “We’re not speaking as much as we were before,” Scheana Marie said.
 “I did see him when we filmed the reunion last week.
 Hopefully one day we can be friends again.
 But for now, I think it’s good to have some space.”

-Scheana Marie and Robert Parks Valletta have been extremely open about their romance in the weeks since going public, and in addition to their red carpet debut in February, they’ve been sharing photos of one another on their social media pages.
+Scheana Marie and Robert Parks Valletta have been extremely open about their romance in the weeks since going public and in addition to their red carpet debut in February, they’ve been sharing photos of one another on their social media pages.

 To see more of Scheana Marie and her co-stars, including her now-estranged husband Mike Shay, be sure to tune into Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.